instnt-inc/instnt-react-js/README.md

   </InstntSignupProvider>
   ```

-  > **_NOTE:_**  The above code snippet is a design recommendation, developers can decide how they to use this component to adjust to their use case.
+  > **_NOTE:_**  The above code snippet is a design recommendation.
+Developers can decide how they use this component to adjust to their use case.

 * **InstntSignupProvider** works as follows:
   1. connects to Instnt’s backend API on mount and initiates a new transaction identified by a unique transactionID.